Driedplum/CloudManager/README.md

 * Build monitoring components by building logging pipline: pull logs from each container by fluentd, store logs in elasticsearch, and visualize by kibana

 ## Tech Stack
-Technologies used: Kubernetes, AWS(S3, EC2), Kops
+Technologies used: Kubernetes, AWS(S3, EC2), Kops, Fluentd, Elasticsearch, Kibana
 ![alt text](img/TechStack.png)

 ## Tool installation and setups